Thaksha/submission-weather-app/README.md

 - Display of temperature, wind speed, weather description, humidity, wind, precipitation
 - Error message if city is not found/ empty field/ numbers only
 - Supports only city searches not country searches
-- Checked the code for privacy concerns
+- Checked the code for privacy concerns and license conflicts
+- Mobile Friendliness (Small Screens)
+- To validate the code in the WeatherApp, created a separate test class called WeatherAppTest.java that calls my static method getWeatherForCity(String cityName) and checks its output.
+Since, it's   not a good practice to add test cases inside my Swing GUI app, I kept my tests separate for clarity and maintainability.
+(JUnit test classes: Run with the JUnit test runner)

 ## ⚙️ Installation Instructions